How to Access & Use the Undo & Redo Buttons on iPad

 Decided that was the right text after all, or perhaps you accidentally undid something that you wish you didn’t?
 That’s what redo is for:

 - Tap the “123″ number key to summon the numeric keyboard, then tap the “#+=” button to access characters and the “Redo” button

 Both Undo and Redo are unique to the iPad keyboard, and can’t be found on the iPhone or iPod touch.

-It’s worth mentioning that physically shaking any iOS device (or even a Mac if you’re really wanting to be a goof) can also accomplish both undo and redo, but because of the size of the iPad it’s not nearly as reasonable to shake it around, which is probably why the software buttons are included.
+It’s worth mentioning that physically shaking any iOS device (or, not recommended, but even a Mac if you’re really wanting to be a goof) can also accomplish both undo and redo, but because of the size of the iPad it’s not nearly as reasonable to shake it around, which is probably why the software buttons are included.